tyler-technologies-oss/forge-design-system/docs/components/table-data/table/table.md

 ### Custom features

-The following features are considered “custom” and would need to be added to tcw-table by an app team.
+The following features are considered “custom” and would need to be added to `<forge-table>` by an app team.
 In general, additional functionality may be added to an overflow menu in the table’s header.

 - Customizable columns
 - Remove all applied filters